-Our prorate revenue, which is derived from passenger fares on flights we operate under our prorate arrangements, decreased from \$521.0 million for the year ended December 31, 2019 to \$268.9 million for the year ended December 31, 2020, or 48.4% and to \$409.7 million for the year ended December 31, 2021, or 21.4% when compared to the year ended December 31, 2019.
-Our prorate revenue and passenger demand was negatively impacted by the COVID-19 pandemic, and there is no assurance our prorate revenue will return to pre-pandemic levels in 2022 or thereafter.
-We may reduce the volume of flying under our prorate arrangements in the future based on several factors including, but not limited to, passenger demand on prorate routes and labor availability.
+Our prorate revenue, which is derived from passenger fares on flights we operate under our prorate arrangements, decreased from \$409.7 million for the year ended December 31, 2021, to \$349.3 million for the year ended December 31, 2022, or 14.7%.
+Our prorate revenue in 2022 was negatively impacted by captain attrition to other airlines, and there is no assurance our prorate revenue will return to pre-pandemic levels in 2023 or thereafter.
+We may continue to reduce the volume of flying under our prorate arrangements in the future based on several factors including, but not limited to, passenger demand on prorate routes and labor availability.